jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-48c.md

 The Sufis are the Gnostics of Islam.
 Hence Sadi denotes them by a word which may be translated “full of insight.”
 Theism, calculated with reference to the capacity of the multitude, places the source of existence without us, as an object.

+All mysticism,
-All mysticism, and so also Sufism, according to the various degrees of its ini- tiation, draws it gradually back within us, as the subject, and the adept recognises at last with wonder and delight that he is 421 it himself.
+and so also Sufism, according to the various degrees of its initiation, draws it gradually back within us, as the subject, and the adept recognises at last with wonder and delight that he is it himself.
 This procedure, common to all mysticism, we find not only expressed by Meister Eckhard, the father of German mysticism, in the form of a precept for the perfect ascetic, “that he seek not God outside himself” (Eckhard's works, edited by